inmanta/examples/Training/1-basic-deployment.md

 ## Dry run

 We can also use the orchestrator to determine what would change if we would deploy a specific config.
-This helps when automatically pushing out larger changes, without surpises.
+This helps when automatically pushing out larger changes, without surprises.

 1. To test this, we first have to disable auto deploy.
 Auto deploy causes the server to automatically start deploying any new version it receives.